Why Safety First Swim School?

 Why Are Lessons Only 15 Minutes?

 Each lesson is private so your child get's our undivided attention.
-Young children have a short attention span and 10 minutes of "pool time" is a lot for them to take in.
-Safety First Swim School adds an additional five minutes for parent consultation which is five minutes longer than most other locations.
+Young children have a short attention span and 10-13 minutes of "pool time" is a lot for them to take in.
+Safety First Swim School adds an additional few minutes for parent consultation which is five minutes longer than most other locations.
 You'll be amazed at how much can be accomplished in that time.
-Longer lessons are available for older and more experienced swimmers.

 When are lessons scheduled?